cartigli/vault/xsorted()/III SQL/V Keys & Constraints.md

 PRIMARY KEY (product_id),
 );
 ```
-to remove :
+*To remove constraint:*
 ```mysql
 ALTER TABLE companies
 MODIFY warehouse_id VARCHAR(255) NULL; # removes NOT NULL enforcement
 ```
-to add in hindsight :
+*To add in hindsight:*
 ```mysql
 ALTER TABLE companies
 CHANGE COLUMN warehouse_id warehouse_id VARCHAR(255) NOT NULL; # adds NOT NULL enforcement rule
 ```

-*Null* values should not be confused with 0 or None
+*Null values should not be confused with 0 or None.
-	No. of Complaints : 0 means zero complaints filed, null would mean we have no information on whether or not this record has any or ever filed complaints
+	No. of Complaints : 0 means zero complaints filed, null would mean we have no information on whether or not this record has any or ever filed complaints.*

 INSERT VALUES { WITH ENUM & PRIMARY KEY }